-Provide details and information on network constraint areas in accordance with the Demand Management Code of Practice;
+• Provide details and information on network constraint areas in accordance with the Demand Management Code of Practice;

-- Invite stakeholder input and feedback on this Electricity System Development Review, particularly in relation to suggesting alternative proposals to relieving specific network constraints; - Outline actions taken and results achieved as a result of feedback received since the last Planning Statement was issued; and - Explain Endeavour Energy's energy efficiency strategy.
+- Outline actions taken and results achieved as a result of feedback received since the last Planning Statement was issued; and - Explain Endeavour Energy's energy efficiency strategy.

-This document describes in some detail a range of planning processes with the Strategic Asset Management Approach containing a ten year capital works program.
+Endeavour Energy's 2011 Electricity System Development Review also describes in some detail a range of planning processes with the Strategic Asset Management Approach containing a ten year capital works program.

-2.4 Infrastructure Delivery for the East Leppington Precinct within Campbelltown and Camden LGAs
+2.4 Infrastructure Delivery for the East Leppington Precinct